wildabeast/appmaker/readme.md

 #### Installing on Localhost

-The best way to develop NudgePad is to install a copy on localhost.
+The best way to develop a NudgePad Community tool is to install a copy of NudgePad on localhost.

 NudgePad currently works best on Mac OS X and Ubuntu.